dev-cetera/vscode_extensions/extensions/bulk-rename/README.md

 1. Open VS Code.
 2. Go to the Extensions view by clicking on the square icon on the sidebar or pressing `Ctrl+Shift+X` on Windows or `Cmd+Shift+X` on MacOS.
-3. Search for "XYZ Bulk Rename".
+3. Search for Bulk Rename".
 4. Install and reload VS Code.
 5. This extension is activated by default.
 Disable the extension to deactivate it.